zerodao-finance/bip340-solidity/README.md

 You must run the test from the directory because the Python scripts look to the adjacent `test-vectors.csv` to find them.

-**NB:** Tests for single verify currently use the `verifyEcrecHack` variant.
+**NB:** Tests for single verify currently only verify the `Bip340Ecrec` variant, but they were tested on both.
+Change this with `sed -i 's/Bip340Ecrec/Bip340Naive/g' test_verify.py`.

 ## Gas costs

-Verifying a single signature with this library costs ~610k gas.
+Verifying a single signature with the naive library costs ~1M gas.
 Verifying a batch of signatures is hard to measure directly, but it seems safe to verify up to 20 signatures before reaching whatever the default limit Anvil sets.

-Using the hacky verification uses less gas, in the order of ~80k, but need more precise measurement.
+**However**, using the `ecrecover`-based verifier, it only costs ~40k gas.
+So you should be using that one unless you have a reason.